Tools

 • Accounting and advisory practices

-What unites them isn't the work itself — it's the operating model.
+What unites them isn't the work itself; it's the operating model.
 Revenue is funded by clients, not subscriptions.
 The team's time is the inventory.
-Billable utilisation is the core KPI.
+Billable utilization is the core KPI.
 Work is delivered to clients, often with clients, and how that delivery feels directly affects renewals.

-8 must-have features in project management software for professional services
+What are the must-have features in project management software for professional services?

 When you evaluate project management software for a services firm, these are the eight capabilities that separate a tool you'll keep from one you'll rip out in 18 months.

-Your software needs to model the difference between a fixed-scope project, an ongoing retainer, and a one-off sprint — because they're operationally different beasts.
+1. Engagement-level structure, not just projects.
+Your software needs to model the difference between a fixed-scope project, an ongoing retainer, and a one-off sprint, because they're operationally different.
 Retainers need recurring delivery cycles and renewal tracking.
 Fixed-scope projects need budget burn-down and scope-change visibility.
-Treating them as identical "projects" is what creates 80% of operational mess downstream.
+Treating them as identical "projects" is what creates most of the operational mess downstream.

+5. A client-facing layer, not just shared docs.
 Clients shouldn't have to email you to ask what's happening.
-A proper client portal — branded, secure, real-time — replaces the patchwork of Google Docs, status email threads, and shared Slack channels.
+A proper client portal, branded, secure, real time, replaces the patchwork of Google Docs, status email threads, and shared Slack channels.
 It also changes how clients perceive your firm.
-Sharing a polished portal feels like a product.
-Sharing a Google Doc feels like a freelance gig.

-The three categories of project management software for professional services
+What are the three categories of project management software for professional services?

 1. Generic work management tools